paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 (3) **Secretary of State** — The Secretary of State is not entitled to any compensation under this chapter, but may be allowed travel expenses in accordance with paragraph (2).

-**(g) Support staff** The Chief Executive Officer shall, from within existing United States Agency for Global Media personnel, provide the Advisory Board with an Executive Secretary and such administrative staff and support as may be necessary to enable the Advisory Board to carry out subsections (d) and (e).
+**(h) Support staff** The Chief Executive Officer shall, from within existing United States Agency for Global Media personnel, provide the Advisory Board with an Executive Secretary and such administrative staff and support as may be necessary to enable the Advisory Board to carry out subsections (d) and (e).

 ### Statutory Notes